AlaaSaadAbdo/battoota/README.md

 - Wireless
 - Diodeless
 - Tenting Puck support
-- Customized it to fit my hand
-- JST Connector for
+- JST Connector for battery

 Here's how the PCB looks like: